Prison: Prison population

-Economics of the prison industry
+Economics of prisons

 In the United States alone, more than $74 billion per year is spent on prisons, with over 800,000 people employed in the prison industry.
-As the prison population grows, revenues increase for a variety of small and large businesses that construct facilities, and provide equipment (security systems, furniture, clothing), and services (transportation, communications, healthcare, food) for prisons.
+As the prison population grows, revenues increase for a variety of small and large businesses that construct facilities and provide equipment (security systems, furniture, clothing) and services (transportation, communications, healthcare, food) for prisons.
 These parties have a strong interest in the expansion of the prison system since their development and prosperity directly depends on the number of inmates.

 The prison industry also includes private businesses that benefit from the exploitation of the prison labor.
 Some scholars, using the term prison-industrial complex, have argued that the trend of "hiring out prisoners" is a continuation of the slavery tradition, pointing out that the Thirteenth Amendment to the United States Constitution freed slaves but allowed forced labor for people convicted of crimes.
-Prisons are very attractive to employers, because prisoners can be made to perform a great array of jobs, under conditions that most free laborers wouldn't accept (and would be illegal outside of prisons): sub-minimum wage payments, no insurance, no collective bargaining, lack of alternative options, etc. Prison labor can soon deprive the free labor of jobs in a number of sectors, since the organized labor turns out to be uncompetitive compared to the prison counterpart.
+Prisons are very attractive to employers, because prisoners can be made to perform a great array of jobs under conditions that most free laborers would not accept (and would be illegal outside of prisons): sub-minimum wage payments, no insurance, no collective bargaining, lack of alternative options, etc. Prison labor can soon deprive the free labor of jobs in a number of sectors, since the organized labor turns out to be uncompetitive compared to the prison counterpart.

 Social effects

 Internal

 Prisons can be difficult places to live and work in, even in developed countries in the present day.
 By their very definition, prisons house individuals who may be prone to violence and rule-breaking.
 It is also typical that a high proportion of inmates have mental health concerns.
 A 2014 US report found that this included 64% of local jail inmates, 54% of state prisoners and 45% of federal prisoners.
 The environment may be worsened by overcrowding, poor sanitation and maintenance, violence by prisoners against other prisoners or staff, staff misconduct, prison gangs, self-harm, and the widespread smuggling of illegal drugs and other contraband.
-The social system within the prison commonly develops an "inmate code", an informal set of internal values and rules that govern prison life and relationships, but that may be at odds with the interests of prison management or external society, compromising future rehabilitation.
-In some cases, disorder can escalate into a full-scale prison riot.
+The social system within the prison commonly develops an "inmate code", an informal set of internal values and rules that govern prison life and relationships, but that may be at odds with the interests of prison management or external society, compromising future rehabilitation and increasing recidivism rates.
+In some cases, disorder can escalate into a full-scale prison riot, which could lead to serious injury or death en masse.
 Academic research has found that poor conditions tend to increase the likelihood of violence within prisons.
+For example according to (Gaes and McGuire study), as social density increased by 1% in prisons, violence increased about 0.3%.